lab1092/blender-manual_ja/manual/render/blender_render/textures/mapping/uv/applying_image.rst

 To pack an image, select *Pack Image* from the *Image* menu.
 To Unpack, select this option again and select *Remove Pack*.

-The File→Append function automatically goes into ``.blend`` files and shows you the image textures packed in it.
+The File-->Append function automatically goes into ``.blend`` files and shows you the image textures packed in it.
 The public domain Blender Texture CD is also a great resource, and there are many other sources of public domain (and licensed) textures.
 All textures on the Elephants Dream CD are liberally licensed under